kgracia44/kgracia44.github.io/_posts/2016-7-9-project_4_post.md

       0.60222222222222221

 Discussion / Interpretation of Results

--try to interpret results
--explain how certain data issues are affecting results/models

 It can be seen from the results in the visuals above that model 1, Logisitic Regression Model with all features (location and job title variables), was the best performing model of the three explored.
 The precision and recall scores, the area under the ROC curve, and the cross-validation score were the best for this model.
 However, looking at the confusion matrix, one can see that not many predictions were obtained from the model.
 This is mainly due to the very small sample size.